 Frequency and Damage Potential

 As discussed in some detail on the page, Vibration Standards, most vibration standards recognize, and try to account for, the fact that vibration damage potential is frequency-dependent.
-Generally, frequencies below 40 Hz have the potential for most damage, because they can directly interact with the home's natural vibration frequencies in resonances to build higher and higher levels of home vibration (a process called "amplification").
-Unfortunately, the studies on which the vibration standards are based are almost entirely ones of blasting vibrations, where the short durations (typically, 2-3 seconds) of the blasting vibrations inherently limit the amount of resonant amplification which can occur to between factors of 2 and 4.3
+Generally, frequencies below 40 Hz have the potential for most damage, because they can directly interact with the home's natural vibration frequencies in resonances to build higher and higher levels of home vibration (a process called "amplification") as vibrations continue.
+Unfortunately, the studies on which the vibration standards are based are almost entirely ones of blasting vibrations, where the short durations (typically, 2-3 seconds) of the blasting vibrations inherently limit the amount of resonant amplification which can occur to between factors of 2 and 4.

-Blasting vibrations have shorter durations than the vibrations in the homes which they produce.3,4 On the other hand, construction vibrations last much longer than either blasting ground vibrations or ground-vibration caused home vibrations, so there is a greater opportunity for amplification in the house vibration.
+Blasting vibrations have shorter durations than the vibrations in the homes which they produce., On the other hand, construction vibrations last much longer than either blasting ground vibrations or ground-vibration caused home vibrations, so there is a greater opportunity for amplification in the house vibration.
 Unfortunately, there are few, if any, scientific studies which examine home resonance effects from long-lived construction vibrations.

-While the dominant ground vibration frequencies vary in mine blasting, depending on the setting of the blasting,5 construction vibrations generally have more intensity at lower frequencies than those from blasting (see road construction example diagram at right).
-What all this means from the standpoint of damage potential is that resonance effects, particularly the amplifications achieved, on house vibrations caused by construction are virtually unknown and poorly accounted for in existing standards.
+While the dominant ground vibration frequencies vary in mine blasting, depending on the setting of the blasting, construction vibrations generally have more intensity at lower frequencies than those from blasting (see road construction example diagram at right).
+What all this means from the standpoint of damage potential is that resonance effects, particularly the amplifications achieved, on house vibrations caused by construction are virtually unknown and not well accounted for in existing standards.

 Send e-mail to firstname.lastname@example.org with your questions or comments about this web site.